Supplemental Retirement Plans Overview

 Plan Detail 403(b) Plan 457(b) Plan

-Required Minimum Distribution Not required while actively employed.
-Required by April 1 of the year following the 73rd birthday, and by December 31 thereafter regardless of employment status.
+Required Minimum Distributions (RMDs) Not required while actively employed.
+Roth accounts are exempt from RMDs.
+Required by April 1 of the year following your 73rd birthday, regardless of employment status.
+Roth accounts are exempt from RMDs.

 Frequently Asked Questions